Carbon reduction

 Europe without flying.
 In our experience, it involves far less stress

 and queuing than air travel.
-We recently went by train from London to
+In recent years, we've been by train from London to

-Berlin, including the sleeper service between Metz and Berlin and we
+Berlin, including the sleeper service between Metz and Berlin and several times to the South of France.

 Eurostar and TGV trains claim to be carbon neutral since most of the power they use originates from French nuclear power stations.